Loon Bay Resort, Sheridan Lake

 Stay Safe and Physical Distance will be a consistent message you encounter and here are some travel tips.
-However, the most important piece of advice remains frequently and thoroughly washing your hands, and the wearing of non medical face masks indoors is recommended.
+However, the most important piece of advice remains frequently and thoroughly washing your hands, and the wearing of non medical face masks indoors is mandatory and always recommended.